VB functions in RegExpr.Bas

 RegExprIndex 2, StartIndex, Length

-NewValue$ = Mid(Text, StartIndex, Length)
+NewValue$ = Mid$(Text, StartIndex, Length)

-' You could as well use NewValue$ = RegExprResult(2)
+' Could also use NewValue$ = RegExprResult(2)

 End If